ferdi-m20/DW-OC-P5-Kanap/README.md

 ## Back end Prerequisites

-You will need to have Node and `npm` installed locally on your machine.
+You will need to have Node and `npm` installed locally on your machine

 ## Installation